Emranbd31/fixeasy-frontend/DEPLOYMENT.md

 5. Confirm the production alias swaps to the new deployment in Vercel so clients see the Codex updates immediately after the merge.

+## Resolving merge conflicts when updating Codex branches

+When GitHub reports conflicts between `main` and a Codex feature branch (for example `codex/implement-v5-update-plan-for-fixeasy-wirzgc`), resolve them locally so the CI build reflects the latest layout and registration logic:

+1. `git status` to list the files flagged as conflicted.
+2. Open each conflicted file and remove the `<<<<<<<`, `=======`, and `>>>>>>>`
+   markers, keeping the Codex branch content unless a `main` import or hook is required.
+3. `git add <file>` after finishing each file to stage the resolution.
+Use `git add .` if every file is ready at once.
+4. `npm run build` to make sure the merged code compiles.
+Follow with `npm run start` if you need to test the production bundle locally.
+5. Commit with a descriptive message (e.g. “Resolved merge conflicts in deployment guide and registration modules — keeping Codex updates”).
+6. `git push` the branch, confirm GitHub marks the conflicts as resolved, and use the “Merge pull request” button once checks succeed.

 ## Environment Variables

 Ensure the following values are configured in your deployment environment (e.g. Vercel project settings or `.env.local`):